 - Am I eager to participate in a practical and intensive training program?
 Do I look forward to sharing my knowledge with people in my community?

 - Do I have enough time to attend the training & complete my volunteer work?

 To Apply: Applications are currently closed, but you can watch this page for announcements regarding the next round of training.
-To be sent announcements about Master Gardener Extension Volunteer programs and be alerted when applications for future trainings are available, please sign up to receive our Homeowner Bulldog Bytes Newsletter.
+To be sent announcements about Master Gardener Extension Volunteer programs and be alerted when applications for the 2020 training are available, please sign up to receive our Homeowner Bulldog Bytes Newsletter.

 In the meantime, join us for our monthly Master Gardener programs.
-They are free and open to the public and most are free, but space may be limited.
+They are open to the public and most are free, but space may be limited.
 See our calendar for information about upcoming Master Gardener programs.

 - The purpose of the Georgia Master Gardener® program is to assist Cooperative Extension by training Master Gardener Volunteers to provide current horticultural information through community service and educational gardening projects using applied research and the resources of the University of Georgia.